Crunchy dill pickle tuna salad is a quick and easy no cook lunch that comes together in a few minutes with a handful of pantry items.

 - 1 dill pickle, diced fine (add more if you really love pickles!)

-- ¼ tsp dried dill (or 1 tablespoon fresh dill)
+- ¼ teaspoon dried dill (or 1 tablespoon fresh dill)

 - 1 stalk celery, diced fine

-- 2 tbsp mayonnaise add more if you prefer it more creamy
+- 2 tablespoon mayonnaise add more if you prefer it more creamy

 - pepper, to taste